an-anime-team/anime-games-launcher/runtime/docs/10_torrent_api.md

 decentralized manner, fast and efficiently.
 This API allows you to fetch torrent files info, download and seed them to other people.

+Since BitTorrent protocol can be forbidden in some jurisdictions this API can be disabled by the user even if module has access to it.

 | Function       | Description                       |
 | -------------- | --------------------------------- |
 | `torrent.add`  | Add torrent to downloading queue. |